 This is what the Part 2 - Engagement Tagging automation looks like:

 How to add the Engagement Tagging automations to your account

 To get started with using these automations, follow these steps:

-- Go back to the Automations overview page by clicking “Automations” from the top menu.
+3. Go back to the Automations overview page by clicking “Automations” on the left side menu.

 You will need to do this for both automations.

 Here are some ideas you can use to leverage these engagement tags:

 - Create a segment of contacts with the Engaged tag, and send campaigns to that segment only.
 By doing so, you exclude sending to contacts tagged as Disengaged or Inactive which can help your deliverability rates.

 - Use different communication channels, such as site messages or SMS, to reach out to contacts that are tagged as “Disengaged” or “Inactive.”